FrenchYeti/dexcalibur-doc/User-guide.md

 Aliases can be saved and share with other users.
 If several users work remotely with the same instance, they share automatically all aliases.

-## 2.c The "Hook dashboard" tab
+## 2.c The "Hooks" tab

-The view is your "hooking workspace", it resumes all hook existing for this application.
+The view `/pages/probe.html` summarizes all hooks existing for this application.
+It contains:

+* Dashboard
+* Logs
+* Hook set

-### 2.c.1  Enable / disable an hook
+### 2.c.1  The Hook Dashboard

+By default, the hook dashboard shows all hooks in the app.
+The hooks are taken from the files in folder `inspectors/`.

-You can turn a hook ON/OFF by clicking on the button.
-If the hook is turned to OFF (button is red and display "OFF"), the hook will not be deployed next runs.
-The hook code is not lose and you can turn it ON more later.
+You can turn a hook ON/OFF by clicking on the button ON/OFF.
+If the hook is turned to OFF (button is red and display "OFF"), the hook will not be deployed in the next run.
+The hook code is not lost and you can turn it ON more later.

-### 2.c.2  Modify an hook

-### 2.c.2  Delete definitively an hook

 Hook can be move by clicking on the red trash button.
 Be aware, if it's a built-in hook it can breaks feature like dynamic discovering.
 It is generally a better choice to turn OFF the hook.

-## 2.d The "Hook logs" tab
+## 2.c.2 The "Hook logs"

+When an application is spawned, page `/pages/probelog.html` is shown.
+It contains the list of all collected events for the activated hooks.

+## 2.c.3 "Hook sets"

+The hook set tab contain all the scanners that are present in folder `src/scanner/`, for example:

+* Deobfuscater.js
+* KeystoreScanner.js
+* RootDetection.js

 ## 2.e The "Security scanner" tab